alongL/modbusPlcSimulator/ReadMe.md

 ## 5. Precautions
 + 1. address
 Modbus protocol uses 1 more address than the actual address.
-The address displayed when viewing with modscan + 1.
-It is recommended to set offsetaddone = 1 in the configuration file app.cfg
+The address displayed when viewing with modscan +1.
+It is recommended to set offsetaddone=1 in the configuration file app.cfg
-+2.
-Value type
++ 2. Value type
 At present, the int type is processed as a 16 bit 1 register.
 Use DWORD for 32-bit int
 Float is treated as 32-bit.